Personal Finance·10 min read

 Usually, yes from a math perspective.
 Debt avalanche usually saves more interest and may shorten payoff time because it attacks the highest APR first.

 Because many people stick with it better.
-The early payoff wins can make the plan feel less overwhelming and easier to continue.
+Paying off one small balance early can make the whole plan feel less overwhelming.

 Should I pay off the highest interest rate or the smallest balance first?

-Pay the highest interest rate first if your goal is efficiency.
-Pay the smallest balance first if your goal is momentum and consistency.
+Pay the highest interest rate first if your goal is minimizing interest cost.
+Pay the smallest balance first if your goal is building momentum and consistency.

 Can I switch from debt snowball to debt avalanche?

 Yes.
-Some people clear one or two small balances with the snowball, then switch to avalanche once they feel more organized and motivated.
+Some people clear one or two tiny balances with snowball, then switch to avalanche once they have momentum and a cleaner debt list.

 What if I cannot afford all my minimum payments?